-- 8.66 The application site lies approximately 85m away from the grade II listed Neats Court Manor.
-The listed building is a two storey dwelling of red brickwork (browns, reds and touches of cream polychromatic brickwork laid in Flemish bond) on an L-shape plan with a red tiled roof with shallow eaves, having two small rooftop chimneys positioned symmetrically to each gable end.
-The Council has a statutory duty which is also reflected in local and national policies to preserve the setting of the listed building. - 8.67 A Heritage Statement was submitted in support of the application and having considered the details I was of the view that further information should be provided in respect of the buildings which surround the heritage asset; a visual impact assessment of the development in the context of the heritage assets and; further details in respect of whether any of the surrounding buildings are curtilage listed. - 8.68 The Heritage Statement submitted with the application concluded that the impact upon the setting of the listed building would be 'negligible'.
+- 9.44 The application site lies approximately 85m away from the grade II listed Neats Court Manor.
+The listed building is a two-storey dwelling of red brickwork (browns, reds and touches of cream polychromatic brickwork laid in Flemish bond) on an L-shape plan with a red tiled roof with shallow eaves, having two small rooftop chimneys positioned symmetrically to each gable end.
+The Council has a statutory duty which is also reflected in local and national policies to preserve the setting of the listed building. - 9.45 A Heritage Statement was submitted in support of the application and having considered the details I was of the view that further information should be provided in respect of the buildings which surround the heritage asset; a visual impact assessment of the development in the context of the heritage assets and further details in respect of whether any of the surrounding buildings are curtilage listed. - 9.46 The Heritage Statement submitted with the application concluded that the impact upon the setting of the listed building would be 'negligible'.
 However, based upon the scale, but more importantly the standardised approach to design I considered at this point that the proposal, in line with paragraph 196 of the NPPF, would give rise to 'less than substantial' harm to the setting of the listed building.
-On the basis of the above a response from the agent was provided setting out that not only is the site allocated for large scale employment uses, but land closer to the listed building is also allocated for
+Based on the above, a response from the agent was provided setting out that not only is the site allocated for large scale employment uses, but land closer to the listed building is also allocated for the same uses.
+As a result, the Council has already undertaken a significant assessment as to the principle of development coming forward in these locations in terms of the impact upon the heritage asset.

-- the same uses.
-As a result, the Council has already undertaken a significant assessment as to the principle of development coming forward in these locations in terms of the impact upon the heritage asset. - 8.69 Although the principle of development on this site is recognised, I remained of the view that the further information set out above should be provided and reiterated this.
+- 9.47 Although the principle of development on this site is recognised, I remained of the view that the further information set out above should be provided and reiterated this.
 As a result, an addendum to the Heritage Statement was submitted.
 This provided more information regarding the buildings surrounding Neats Court Manor, although not to the extent that had originally been requested.
-Notwithstanding this, the visual impact assessment submitted leads me to conclude that I remain of the view that the proposal would lead to 'less than substantial harm' to the setting of the listed building.
-However, I was of the view that the re-design of the building and amendments to landscaping would, depending on the precise details, mitigate the harm. - 8.70 Further to the above, the design of the building and the landscaping has been amended as discussed above.
+Notwithstanding this, the visual impact assessment submitted leads me to conclude that I remain of the view that the proposal would lead to 'less than substantial harm' to the setting of the listed building. - 9.48 Further to the above, the design of the building and the landscaping has been amended as discussed above.
 Although, on balance, I believe that the harm has reduced further, I still believe it lies within the definition of 'less than substantial'.
-As a result this would, as required by paragraph 196 of the NPPF be required to be balanced against public benefits of the scheme.
-In relation to this, I believe that the job creation should be given weight in this context.
-In addition, the NPPF at paragraph 80 states "Significant weight should be placed on the need to support economic growth and productivity, taking into account both local business needs and wider opportunities for development."
-When considering these matters I am of the view that the public benefits of the scheme would outweigh the 'less than substantial' harm that has been identified.
+As a result, this would, as required by paragraph 196 of the NPPF be required to be balanced against public benefits of the scheme.
+In relation to this, I believe that whilst the job creation should be given weight in this context, this does not outweigh the "less than substantial harm" to heritage assets locally.